loopholelabs/polyglot/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug fix (non-breaking change which fixes an issue) [title: 'fix:']
 - [ ] New feature (non-breaking change which adds functionality) [title: 'feat:']
+- [ ] Refactor (non-breaking change which does not add functionality) [title: 'refactor:']
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (fix, feature, or refactor that would change existing functionality or interfaces) [title: 'BREAKING CHANGE:']
 - [ ] This change requires a documentation update

 ## Testing

-Please make sure that existing test cases pass (with `go test ./... -race` and `go test -bench=. ./... -race`), and if required please add new test cases and list them below:
+If required please add new test cases and list them below:

 - [ ] Test A
 - [ ] Test B

-## Linting

-Please make sure you've run the following and fixed any issues that arise:

-- [ ] `trunk check` has been run

 ## Final Checklist: